Shah-ikbal/pyyhon-fastapi/README.md

 # Setting up the Project

     # Create a virtual environment and excute the following commands
-        - python3 -m parspec-assignment venv
+        - python3 -m venv .venv
         - source parspec-assignment/bin/activate

     # Install the respective packages from requirements.txt file